Table of contents

 - Add 35 grams of oxalic dihydrate crystals (wood bleach) into the hot water.
 Stir but do not shake.

-- When the crystals are dissolved, add the 600 grams of sugar.
-Stir until dissolved.
+- Once the crystals dissolve, add 600 grams of sugar.
+Stir until the sugar disappears.

 - Smoke your bees down between the frames.